 WAYN is currently managed by Terry Ward, who joined WAYN in 1989 as a veteran radio professional in the Richmond County marketplace.
 Ward has successfully managed day-to-day operations since 2000.

-On-air personality Carlton Hawkins also began his contributions to WAYN in 1989, as did engineer Gene Shaw.
-Morning personality Kelly Gribbins is in her 14th year with the station and Cecilia (CeCe) Giddens is the most recent addition to the WAYN on-air team.
+On-air personality Carlton Hawkins also began his contributions to WAYN in 1989.
+Morning personality Kelly Gribbins is in her 16th year with the station.
+On-air personality Cecilia (CeCe) Giddens and consulting engineer Jim Heim are the most recent additions to the WAYN team.

-WAYN, now in its 73rd year of service to Richmond County, is proud of its service to the community.
-The station has donated approximately $5.5 million in on-air value to the Richmond County schools, Richmond Community College, Discovery Place for Kids, local law enforcement, non-profits, local hospitals, and religious and civic organizations.
+WAYN, which will celebrate its 75th anniversary in Richmond County in 2021, is proud of its community service.
+The station has donated approximately $6.0 million in on-air value to the Richmond County schools, Richmond Community College, Discovery Place for Kids, local law enforcement, non-profits, local hospitals, and religious and civic organizations.
 Moreover, in addition to its music, WAYN has broadcast over 150,000 hours of news and sports programming to provide both information and entertainment to Richmond County citizens.

 Programming has changed dramatically since the 50’s and 60’s.
 Among the titled programs in WAYN’s early years were: McCall’s Ball; George and the Weather; Jim Smith’s Musical Clock; Second Cup of Coffee; Intermission; Poetry Corner; Hillbilly Jamboree; Reverie; Twilight Time; Pastors’ Panel; and Interlude.